 I have a fearful dog that runs in the opposite direction from me in the yard.
 What can I do to help me get the dog back inside?

-If you have a fenced-in yard and a fearful or shy consider leaving a long lead on the dog when outside, so you will have something to grab when you need to bring the dog indoors.
+If you have a fenced-in yard, consider leaving a long leash on the dog when outside so you have something to grab onto when you need to bring the dog indoors.
 Remain outside with your dog to make sure the leash does not become tangled around vegetation, trees, or furniture.
-Spend time on obedience commands such as Sit, Stay & Come.
+Spend time on obedience commands such as sit, stay, and come.

 What can I do to make sure I can be located if my pet is found?